launzoa/Courses/Browser Automation with Python and Selenium/README.md

-Esse curso é sobre o básico de web scraping utilizando python e selenium

-Browser Automation with Python and Selenium, Brandon Blair.
-O'reilly
+Repository intended for PBrowser Automation with Python and Selenium, by Brandon Blair.
+O'reilly courses

 Status: Complete